Multivariate Planar Curves: A Statistical Framework for Shape Analysis in Images: Numerical experiments

 To study the robustness of our classification pipeline, we consider two experimental scenarios:

-\paragraph{Scenario 1 - Aligned data (ideal case)} We directly use the pre-aligned curves $\mathbf{c}_i, i=1,\ldots,n$, as they are provided in the dataset. \paragraph{Scenario 2 - Unaligned data (realistic case)} To simulate a more realistic setting where pre-alignment is not performed, we introduce artificial deformations to each observation.
-We set $\mathbf{c}_i, i=1,\ldots,n$ as
+\paragraph{Scenario 1 - Pre-aligned data} We directly use the pre-aligned curves $\mathbf{c}_i, i=1,\ldots,n$, as provided in the dataset. \paragraph{Scenario 2 - Misaligned data} To assess the benefit of alignment in a controlled setting, we introduce artificial deformations to each observation.
+We set $\mathbf{c}_i$, $i=1,\ldots,n$, as